 Has anyone ever asked you what it meant to make this world a better place than the way you found it?

 It is a great question and an even greater quest.
 When I brought my son into the world, I truly realized it was my responsibility to acknowledge this subject for us both.
 Clarity has helped me to recognize that the many considerations involved run deep.
-In other words, perhaps there is no one answer we all should cling to make my world or your world a better place.
+In other words, perhaps there is no one answer we should all cling to make my world or your world a better place.

 “You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world.” – Woodrow Wilson